 out of a possible 100 points

-Arizona has no statewide nondiscrimination law protecting sexual orientation or gender identity, though local laws in five municipalities cover large swathes of the state.
+Arizona has no statewide nondiscrimination law protecting sexual orientation or gender identity, though local laws in six municipalities cover large swathes of the state.
 An executive order prohibits discrimination against state employees based on sexual orientation but not gender identity.
 The state requires gender confirmation surgery to change birth certificate gender markers.
 Gender markers on driver’s licenses cannot be changed before first going through the process of amending gender markers on Social Security Records.

 There is no law against conversion therapy in Arizona.
 The state repealed its prohibition on discussion of LGBT+ issues in schools in 2019.

 With the exception of Sen. Kyrsten Sinema, the nation’s first openly bisexual U.S. Senator, Arizona’s statewide public officials generally uphold pro-religious, anti-LGBTQ+ status quos in the state.
 Broad religious exemption laws apply to nondiscrimination laws in Arizona.

 Gender confirmation surgeries are not covered by Arizona Medicaid, and the state has no laws banning transgender healthcare exclusions by insurers, though it just lost a case for denying that coverage to state employees.
 The state has seen (so far unsuccessful) attempts to ban transgender health coverage outright.
 Broad hate crime protections are in place for individuals on the basis of sexual orientation, but not gender identity.
 HIV exposure is not specifically criminalized but can be prosecuted under general laws or contagious and infectious disease statutes.